NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **FlatWorld** -  Demonstrates how to display a flat globe instead of a round globe.

-**ConfiguringGLRuntimeCapabilities** -  Illustrates how to configure World Wind’s OpenGL features using a GLRuntimeCapabilities.
+**ConfiguringGLRuntimeCapabilities** -  Illustrates how to configure WorldWind’s OpenGL features using a GLRuntimeCapabilities.

 **CustomElevationModel** -  Illustrates how to configure WorldWind with a custom ElevationModel from a configuration file.